Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Wouldn’t *you* be?"

 "Not really.
 We’re animals.
 Why try an’ pretend otherwise?"
 Base shrugged.
-“We walk around, we eat stuff, breathe… animals.”
+"We walk around, we eat stuff, breathe… animals."

 "Personally, I aspire to be more."
 Ayma sniffed, scrubbing the towel into the top and back of her head.